Azure-Samples/azure-ai-vision-sdk/README.md

 - azure-computer-vision
 ---

-# Azure AI Vision SDK (Preview) Samples
+# Azure AI Vision SDK Samples

-This repository hosts sample code and setup documents for the Microsoft Azure AI Vision SDK (Preview).
+This repository hosts sample code and setup documents for the Microsoft Azure AI Vision SDK.

 ## Features

-This repository hosts samples that help you get started with several features of the SDK in public preview.
+This repository hosts samples that help you get started with several features of the SDK.
 This includes the following API sets:

 * [Face Analysis](#face-analysis)

-Other API sets are under development.

 ## Support